Ken Brown (offensive lineman)

-Ken Brown is a former center in the National Football League.
+Kenneth Eugene Brown (born April 19, 1954) is a former center in the National Football League.

 Biography

-Brown was born Kenneth Eugene Brown on April 19, 1954, in Saginaw, Michigan.
-He now lives in Minnesota.
+Brown was born in Saginaw, Michigan on April 19, 1954.
+He now lives in Colorado.

 Career

 Brown played with the Denver Broncos during the 1979 NFL season.
 The following season, he was a member of the Green Bay Packers.

 He played at the collegiate level at the University of New Mexico.